*Note: Our Berberine HCL is from Chinese Phellodrendron Amurense (cork tree).

-Berberine has been proven to stimulate apoptosis, suppress cancer cell growth and arrest cell cycle.
+Berberine has been shown to stimulate apoptosis, suppress tumor cell growth and arrest cell cycle.
 Studies also stressed the actions of berberine in inhibiting tumor cell invasion, viral activity, parasites and angiogenesis.
 This item is pure Berberine HCL is 98% and isolated from Phellodrendron Amurense bark.

 Berberine is a yellow-colored alkaloid compound found in several different plants, including European barberry, goldenseal, golden thread (Coptis Chinensis), Oregon grape and from the cork tree Phellodrendron Amurense.

 Berberine has antiviral, anti-inflammatory, and immune-enhancing properties.
 It’s effective against a wide range of bacteria, protozoa, and fungi.
 It can be used topically on cuts and other wounds, and it’s perhaps most commonly used to treat gastrointestinal issues, including traveller’s diarrhea and that from food poisoning.

 Findings of these studies have shown definitive or likely benefits for a very wide range of serious health ailments, including:

 - PCOS (study)